✓ Updated March 2026

 Rental Cars

-Renting a car offers the most flexibility for exploring Grenada at your own pace, especially if you plan to visit more remote areas or multiple beaches in a day.
+Renting a car offers the most freedom to explore Grenada at your own pace, especially if you plan to venture off the beaten path or visit multiple sites in a day.

-Water taxis are a scenic and enjoyable way to travel between certain coastal areas, particularly from St. George's to nearby beaches like Grand Anse or Morne Rouge.
+While not as extensive as in some other Caribbean islands, water taxis can be a scenic and direct way to travel between certain coastal areas, particularly from St. George's to nearby beaches like Grand Anse.

 Walking